G4BE-334/NLBSE-issue-report-classification/README.md

 The given challenge in this competition involved constructing and evaluating a set of multi-class classification models tailored for the purpose of identifying which category a given issue report belonged in.

 Participants were provided with a dataset comprised of 3,000 labeled issue reports sourced from five authentic open-source projects, spanning bugs, enhancements, and questions.
-Leveraging this dataset, participants were tasked creating a novel method of classification and to compare the results from their model with a provided baseline.
+Leveraging this dataset, participants were tasked creating a novel method of classification to compare the results from their model with a provided baseline.

 The multi-class classification models were tuned and evaluated using the provided training and test sets.

-> Please refer to the [tool competition page](https://nlbse2024.github.io/tools/) to read more about the tool competition.
+> Note: Please refer to the [tool competition page](https://nlbse2024.github.io/tools/) to read more about the tool competition.

 ## Dataset